-The Consumer Packaged Goods (CPG) industry is one of the global leading economic forces, with an estimated worth of around $3 trillion.
-However, despite its size, this industry giant won’t be saved from the proposed tariff increase.
-On the contrary, the expected impact of tariffs on CPG industry is huge, and companies must prepare to mitigate the risks this change will bring for companies.
+The Consumer Packaged Goods (CPG) industry is one of the world’s leading economic forces, with an estimated worth of around $3 trillion.
+However, despite its size, this industry giant won’t be exempt from the proposed tariff increase.
+On the contrary, the expected impact of tariffs on the CPG industry is significant, and companies must prepare to mitigate the risks this change will bring for companies.

 In this blog, we thoroughly analyze the effect tariffs will have on the CPG industry in 2025.
 We also look at how tariffs affect experiential consumer experiences and field marketing.

-After a decade of slow growth, the consumer packaged goods (CPG) industry is rebounding, driven by rising consumer demand and shifting market trends.
+After a decade of slow growth, the consumer packaged goods (CPG) industry is rebounding.
+This recovery is driven by rising consumer demand and shifting market trends.
 Procter & Gamble, Unilever, Coca-Cola, Mondelez International, and PepsiCo lead the sector, with other major players following suit.

 Global expansion and international distribution are critical components of the CPG business, making the industry especially sensitive to tariffs.
 These taxes raise the cost of imported goods and restrict their volume, which in turn limits international sales and can weaken a company’s competitive edge in the global marketplace.

-The impact of tariffs on the CPG industry in the U.S. will be felt in the import supply chains.
-It’ll cause other countries to take retaliatory actions and/or under the WTO agreements and increase tariffs on U.S. exports.
+The impact of tariffs on the CPG industry in the U.S. will be felt across import supply chains.
+It’ll cause other countries to take retaliatory actions and/or act under the WTO agreements and increase tariffs on U.S. exports.
+Some actions have already been taken by trading partners, such as China, which has filed a case against the U.S. tariff measures under the WTO dispute settlement mechanism.

-The 2025 tariff changes will primarily impact food, beverage, personal care, and household product categories since many raw materials and ingredients must be sourced internationally.
+The 2025 tariff changes will primarily impact food, beverage, personal care, and household product categories since many raw materials and ingredients are sourced internationally.
 For example, black pepper cannot be grown in the U.S. and is only found in Southeast Asia, making it subject to increased import taxes.

 The newly proposed tariffs will negatively affect CPG supply chains, causing various troubles for CPG manufacturers.
 Fortunately, there are ways to mitigate these effects.

-Increased tariffs will largely impact the global trade, disrupting the supply chain management.
+Increased tariffs will largely impact global trade and disrupt supply chain management.
 These changes are expected to cause delays in supply and increased costs of sourced raw materials and goods.
-It’s because the production costs for companies using imported materials will increase and they’ll be forced to find other suppliers and change their source chain.
+This is because the production costs for companies using imported materials will increase and they’ll be forced to find other suppliers and change their source chain.

-One way to reduce the risks of supply chain disruptions in the CPG industry is to diversify it.
+One way to reduce the risks of supply chain disruptions in the CPG industry is to diversify supply sources.
 Instead of sourcing only from one supplier or country, companies should expand their supply chains across various locations.

 Implementing or increasing CPG import tariffs will increase import costs.
-For companies that rely on imported goods and materials, this means increased production costs.
-They’ll be forced to either absorb or pass the costs on to consumers.
+For companies that rely on imported goods and materials, the decision becomes a harsh one: swallow the rising expenses, risking profits and survival, or pass the burden onto consumers.

 If they choose to absorb the costs, they will have to reduce the profit margin which will lead to lower profit or potentially a loss.
-On the other hand, if they choose to pass the costs to the consumers, they’ll have to increase their prices.
-This will result in reduced demand for those goods, hence less profit or loss to the manufacturer.
+On the other hand, if they choose to pass the costs onto the consumers, they’ll have to increase their prices.
+This will result in reduced demand for those goods, hence lower profit or loss to the manufacturer.

-While supply chain diversification might be the answer to reducing the risk of import delays and increased costs, it’s not that simple.
+While supply chain diversification may help reduce the risk of import delays and increased costs, it is not always the simple solution.

-Companies that decide to find other suppliers must research the market thoroughly to find new ones.
-They must evaluate the cost and quality of the supplies potential new suppliers offer as well as the geopolitical landscape.
+Companies that decide to find other suppliers must thoroughly research the market.
+They must evaluate the cost and quality of the supplies that potential suppliers offer, as well as the geopolitical landscape.

-Some manufacturers may even look for suppliers outside the tariff-imposed countries, like India.
+Some manufacturers may even look for suppliers outside the tariff-imposed countries, such as India.
 This shift requires a lot of time, resources, and risk assessments, as manufacturers must ensure that the suppliers meet quality standards and can handle the required volume.

 Other businesses might consider relocating their production to avoid tariffs and the complexities of searching for offshore suppliers/manufacturers.
-Relocating offers companies better control over quality and production times and increases the local economy.
+Relocating allows companies to gain better control over quality and production times and increases the local economy.

 However, this may increase production costs due to higher taxes, energy costs, and raw material/goods costs.
 Also, there are higher labor costs, especially in countries where there’s a shortage of skilled workers.